ICE Deportation is on the Rise in Georgia

 - Represent clients at various hearings

-If you or a family member has been removed or deported, protecting your legal rights during the process, including the possibility to return, is better accomplished with the help of an immigration lawyer.
+If you or a family member has been removed or deported from the United States, protecting your legal rights and deportation defense during the process, including the possibility to return, is better accomplished with the help of an immigration attorney.
 A court-ordered deportation may result in taking years before someone can legally return to the U.S. – between 5 years and 20 years.

 For deportations that are the result of criminal misconduct, there may a permanent ban on reentry to the United States.
 An immigration lawyer can help with the return process, by applying for a waiver on the immigrant’s behalf, in the form of a visa, green card, student visa, or a tourist visa sponsored by a family member or employer.
 One waiver, known as an I-212 form, does not require that an immigrant demonstrate that they have a relative who would suffer hardship if they were removed.
 The factors affecting an I-212 waiver include: